YoursTrulyZain/cinema-backend-nestjs/README.md

 A robust backend API for a cinema management system built with NestJS, providing comprehensive functionality for managing movies, theatres, screenings, tickets, and user authentication.

+The frontend for this project can be found here: https://github.com/YoursTrulyZain/cinema-frontend-nextjs

 ## Features

 - **User Management**